-Risk, as we know, is the variance in actual returns around an expected return and its index of measurement is the standard deviation, which is represented thus, $SD = [?(x - xe) \ 2 / n-1] \ 1/2$.
+Risk, as we know, is the variance in actual returns around an expected return and its index of measurement is the standard deviation, which is represented thus, $SD = [\sum (x - xe)^2/n-1]^{1/2}$.
 An investment is riskless when its actual returns are always equal to the expected return.
 Equity risk premium (ERP) is the premium that investors demand for the average risk investment, and by extension, the discount that they apply to expected cash flows with average risk.
-When I for the same set of risky expected cash flows.
+When equity risk premium (ERP) rises, investors are charging a higher price for risk and will therefore pay lower prices for the same set of risky expected cash flows.
 Equity risk premium (ERP) is a market-wide number as it is not company or asset specific but affects expected returns on all risky investments in the entire market.
 Using a larger ERP will increase the expected returns for all risky investments and by extension, reduce their value.
 It shows its importance in the determination of cost of equity capital and valuation.
 Its determinants involve investor risk aversion, information uncertainty and perceptions of macroeconomic risk prevailing in an economy.
 Its bases of determination include survey of subsets of investors and managers, historical returns (i.e. difference in annual returns on stocks and defaultfree securities or assets) and the implied approach.
 As we are aware, expected return on any investment is the sum of the rate of return on default-free or riskless investment and the risk premium (i.e. the rate of return that compensates for the risk involved in a risky investment.
-Mathematically, this is stated as Re = Rf + ?(Rm - Rf).
+Mathematically, this is stated as Re = Rf + β (Rm - Rf).